sammyh3ndrix/linux-infrastructure-lab/docs/04-system-storage.md

 - Switched back to NAT afterward and restored the headless/port- forwarding setup.

+  - Deliberately broke connectivity with `sudo ip route del default`, without being told in advance what the command would do.
+- Diagnosed the break using the same tools from the profiling section:
+  `ping 8.8.8.8` failed with "Network is unreachable," and `ip route` confirmed the `default via 10.0.2.2` entry was genuinely gone.
+- Restored it with `sudo ip route add default via 10.0.2.2`, then confirmed full recovery: the default route reappeared in `ip route`, and `ping 8.8.8.8` succeeded with real response times.

 ## Why
 Describing existing hardware and storage proves nothing on its own, provisioning new storage and swap from scratch, and proving each